sayedsaddam/infokp/README.md

 # InfoKP website
-Modifying the purpose of the repository to a taks management system for a small business.
+Modifying the purpose of the repository to a tasks management system for a small business.